 Using AI for Scalable Decision-Making

-Imagine the scenario when AI was not even in the picture.
 How long do you think it took for the CXOs to make a simple decision?

-So, how does AI boost decision making?
+So, how does AI boost decision-making?

 -